golang-design/research/content/posts/ultimate-channel.md

 When the input channel is closed, an additional loop over the queue `q` is used to run out all cached elements, then close the output channel.

-Hence, another fix of the deadlock using unbounded channel would be:
+Hence, another fix of the deadlock using an unbounded channel would be:

 ```diff
 func main() {